turantuna/Image-OTP-Demonstration/README.md

 |-------------|-------------|-------------|
 | ![Enc 1](enc/encrypted_0.png) | ![Enc 2](enc/encrypted_2.png) | ![Enc 3](enc/encrypted_1.png) |

-*(They appear as random noise nothing can be learned from these alone.)*
+*(They appear as random noise nothing could have been learned from these if each time a new random OTP was used.)*

 ---